Protocol Buffer MIME Types

 - Protobuf reserves the

-parameter for potential future versioning of our wire formats.
+versionparameter for potential future versioning of our wire formats.
 Do not set it until a wire format is versioned.

 So the standard MIME types for common protobuf encodings are:

-for JSON format protos.
+application/protobuffor serialized binary protos.application/protobuf+json; charset=utf-8for JSON format protos.

 used to encode JSON format protos.

-Parsers must fail if MIME parameters (encoding
+Parsers must fail if MIME parameters (encoding, charset, or version) have

 unknown or illegal values.